Auties00/MyBicocca/Documentation/Reverse Engineer/App/README.md

     su
     chmod 755 /data/local/tmp/frida-server
     /data/local/tmp/frida-server &
-    exit
-    exit
     ```

 2.  **Verify Connection**
-    Check that Frida can see your emulator by listing the running processes.
+    Check that Frida can see your emulator by listing the running processes in a new terminal window.

     ```cmd
     frida-ps -U